Stardown-app/Stardown/docs/develop.md

 ## How Stardown works

-In Stardown, every user interaction (except on the options page) sends a request from the background to the content, which returns a response to the background.
+Most user interactions are received in the background, which then sends a request to the content and receives a response.
 You can think of it like client-server architecture where the background is the client and the content is the server.

 Every ***request*** must have `category` and `id` properties and may optionally have other properties.